If you made any changes in Pure these will be visible here soon.

 Research interests

-Alongside her Directorship of the Elizabeth Blackwell Institute, within the University of Bristol, Rachael currently works on the University Research Committee, the Global Challenges Steering Group, the Digital Health Strategy Group, the Board of ALSPAC ('Children of the nineties'), and the Steering Group of the Population Health Specialist Research Institute.
+Rachael is Professor of Health and Anthropology and was previously Director of the Elizabeth Blackwell Institute for Health Research.
 Rachael also leads the Qualitative Research Network in Bristol's NIHR-supported Biomedical Research Centre.
 Until February 2022 she was a member of the University's Ethics of Research Committee.

 In her own research, Rachael is a Social Anthropologist by background who applies techniques from anthropology and qualitative approaches in applied health research.
 Rachael works within strongly interdisciplinary teams, which includes those delivering research in the UK and in partnerships and global contexts.
 Interests include long-term painful conditions, implementation science, technology for health, clinical decision-making and public involvement in research.